 Section 2.
 In connection with the approval of this Amended Authorizing Resolution, the Agency hereby authorizes the Agency to enter into certain amendments and/or supplements to the Project Documents to reflect the Amendment, if necessary (collectively, the "Amendments").
-The Chairperson, Vice Chairperson, Executive Director, Deputy Executive Director, or General Counsel of the Agency are hereby authorized and directed to execute, acknowledge and deliver any such Amendments on behalf of the Agency in such form and substance as may be acceptable to the Chairperson, Vice Chairperson, Executive Director, Deputy Executive Director or General Counsel of the Agency.
-The execution and delivery of such Amendments shall be conclusive evidence of due authorization and approval of such Amendments in their final form.
+The Chairperson, Vice Chairperson, Executive Director, Deputy Executive Director, or General Counsel of the Agency are hereby authorized and directed to execute, acknowledge and deliver any such Amendments on behalf of the Agency in such form and substance as may be acceptable to the Chairperson, Vice Chairperson, Executive Director, Deputy Executive Director, The execution and delivery of such Amendments shall be conclusive evidence of due authorization and approval of such Amendments in their final form.